Anti-Factor is FPT Parameterized by Treewidth and List Size (but Counting is Hard): Lower Bounds for the Counting Version

 Thus, it suffices to consider the weights from $1$ to $n^2$.
 Adding the parallel edges and the paths increases pathwidth only by a constant.
 The same holds for $\totalDeg$ as the degree of each vertex is at most three.
-The size increases by a factor of $\O(\log^2(n))$ as we introduce $\O(\log(n))$ many new vertices and the gadget for weight $2^i$ is of size $\O(i)$. \end{proof} Now we can combine the previous steps and prove the lower bound for \CountAntiFactorR{\Ex}. \begin{proof}[Proof of \cref{lem:count:lbAntiFactorR}] For a given relation-weighted \CountAntiFactorR{\Ex} instance $H$, we apply \cref{ lem:count:VertexWeightedToEdgeWeightedAntiFactorR, lem:count:WeightedAntiFactorRToAntiFactorR} to obtain a \CountAntiFactor{\Ex} instance $G$.
+The size increases by a factor of $\O(\log^2(n))$ as we introduce $\O(\log(n))$ many new vertices and the gadget for weight $2^i$ is of size $\O(i)$. \end{proof} \begin{note*} The previous construction uses weights between $1$ and $n^2$.
+By this choice the size increases by a logarithmic factor (in $n$) only.
+Now assume that the construction would use weights from $2^1$ to $2^{n^2}$.
+This choice could lead to a polynomial blow-up of the size of the graph.
+While this is not an issue for the lower bound for \CountAntiFactor{\Ex}, this lemma could not be applied for the proof of the \sharpW{1}-hardness which we give later. \end{note*} Now, we can combine the previous steps and prove the lower bound for \CountAntiFactorR{\Ex}. \begin{proof}[Proof of \cref{lem:count:lbAntiFactorR}] Let $H$ be an edge-weighted \CountMinAntiFactor{\Ex} instance with $\O(1)$ different edge-weights.
+We apply \cref{ lem:count:minSimpleAFRtoSimpleAFR, lem:count:simpleAFRtoRelWeightedAFR, lem:count:VertexWeightedToEdgeWeightedAntiFactorR, lem:count:WeightedAntiFactorRToAntiFactorR} to obtain $n_H^{\O(\max\Ex)}$ instances $G_i$ of \CountAntiFactorR{\Ex}.
+As $\Ex$ is fixed, there are $n_H^{\O(1)}$ such instances.